 By default, Edge installs all Postgres nodes in master mode.
 However, in production systems with multiple Postgres nodes, you configure them to use master-standby replication so that if the master node fails, the standby node can continue to server traffic.

 If the master node ever fails, you can promote the standby server to the master.
-See Handling a PostgresSQL Database Failover for more information.
+See Handling a PostgreSQL Database Failover for more information.

 Configure Master-Standby Replication at install time

 You can configure master-standby replication at install time by including the following properties in the config file for the two Postgres nodes: